 Maytag Centennial Washer Not Starting- Quick Troubleshooting Guide!

-Check out below a summary of the reasons your Maytag Centennial won’t start:
+Check out below a summary of the problem with your Maytag Centennial not starting, fix, water inlet valve, and water pressure.

 Why Your Maytag Centennial Washer Won’t Start

-Below are seven possible reasons why your Maytag Centennial washer won’t start and how to troubleshoot them.
+Below are seven possible reasons why your Maytag Centennial washer won’t start, including water pressure, problem, and board, and how to troubleshoot them.

 1. Incoming Power Failure

-Just because your Maytag Centennial washer won’t start doesn’t always mean something is wrong with the machine.
-Remember, your washer depends on electricity, and so, if the current doesn’t flow to it, it won’t start.
+Just because your Maytag Centennial washer won’t start doesn’t always mean there is a problem with the machine.
+Remember, if there is a problem with the current flow to your washer, it won’t start.

 Here are the things to check: